Saints’ Brees takes first step toward mending relationships

 When Brees expressed his position on the anthem three years ago, he was one of many voices in a crowded conversation.
 But when he repeated it Wednesday, he learned in humbling fashion how times have changed.

-The intensity and frequency of protests stemming from Floyd’s killing less than two weeks ago have signified that wider segments of the US population view police brutality and racial injustice as matters of greater urgency.
+The intensity and frequency of protests stemming from Floyd’s killing less than two weeks ago have signified that wider segments of the U.S. population view police brutality and racial injustice as matters of greater urgency.

 “I recognize that I should do less talking and more listening,” Brees wrote in the apology posted on social media.
 “When the black community is talking about their pain, we all need to listen.”

-In 2017 many teams opted for compromise solutions that did not involve kneeling, even as they sought to carry forward former San Francisco quarterback Colin Kaepernick’s protest of the same social issues that now surround Floyd’s killing.
+In 2017 many teams opted for anthem compromises that did not involve kneeling, even as they sought to carry forward former San Francisco quarterback Colin Kaepernick’s protest of the same social issues that now surround Floyd’s killing.
 Many teams opted to remain standing with locked arms, reminiscent of civil rights protests.
 The Saints, Brees included, chose to kneel moments before the anthem and then stand as it began.

 This week the same sentiment during a Yahoo Finance interview drew widespread condemnation.
 A number of high-profile athletes, including LeBron James, as well as several current and former teammates, teed off.
 Critics saw Brees’ take as tone deaf amid ongoing emotional protests around the country that sometimes have devolved into violent and destructive riots.